coolcarly/coolcarly.github.io/docs/phd/lessons.md

 I went back to my July 2022 folder with experimental data: Experiments that I did in the lab "just for fun."
 Well looking back at these experiments, I say to my past self "thankyou!!!"
 It was cool data that I didn't realise at the time and something that I can put into my first research paper (I am working on having 3 research papers by the end of my PhD).
 When my paper is published I will post about all these cool things I found!

+### You should definitely make detailed notes of every PhD meeting that you attend
+When you have your weekly, biweekly or monthly PhD meeting with your supervisors, you should be writing down everything that they say, suggest or request you to do.
+Early on in my PhD, one of my supervisors asked me to do a set of experiments.
+The following week when I presented the results she said to me "I don't understand why you did this work."
+My response was "You requested it last week" but in her defence she said "I do not recall."
+This happened several times in my PhD work before I stopped doing what they requested, I noted their interests down and if they asked more than 3 times, I would do the experiment.

+### Keep an Ideas notebook

+The thing that I have learned in my PhD is that not all ideas are good.
+Some are bad, and while making mistakes helps you learn, sometimes it is not worth your time.
+At the start of my third year, I decided that whenever I had an idea, I would write it down in a word document that I kept on my cloud.
+I would add different ideas in there, whether it was about reactions or applications or things to write about, paper ideas.
+It is only when my mind returns to that idea constantly that I decide to do it.

+Now, as I write my thesis, I realise that some of these ideas that I noted down were useful, because I could use them in my Outlook and Future work chapter.
+It is also worth noting that all the work that you do throughout - whether it is writing, or noting things down, it will never be wasted!

 ### If you're worried that you have no data in your first two years, Don't stress.
 A PhD can be done in under a year.

 Its true.
 A PhD is a process.
 You learn, you get trained on how to do research, you make mistakes and stress over the smallest things.
 But everything you do in your first two years only builds you up to be a better researcher.